projectcalico/calico/networking/bgp.md

 #### Disable the default BGP node-to-node mesh

-The default **node-to-node BGP mesh** must be turned off to enable other BGP topologies.
+The default **node-to-node BGP mesh** may be turned off to enable other BGP topologies.
 To do this, modify the default **BGP configuration** resource.

 Run the following command to disable the BGP full-mesh: